decarcerateutah/decarcerateutah.github.io/_posts/2020-09-26-what-to-do-instead-of-calling-the-police.md

 featured: true
 date: 2020-09-26
 ---
+{% include image.html
+  filename="/images/teasers/what to do instead of calling the police - 1.JPG" alt="What to do instead of calling the police poster"
+%}

 # Introduction
 The energy growing around campaigns to #DefundPolice and to promote abolition cannot be stopped.
 As people are introduced to abolitionist practices, it’s a great time to question the legitimacy of the police and the idea that they promote community safety.